-Using the OracleConnectionBuilder Interface
+9.2.3 Using the OracleConnectionBuilder Interface

 Call the OracleConnectionBuilder.accessToken method for authentication with a database access token.

 This method accepts a token value that the application obtains from the authentication service.
-If you pass a token using this method, then it overrides the connection string setting of TOKEN\AUTH=OCI\TOKEN in case of OCI IAM, or TOKEN\AUTH=OAUTH in case of Azure AD, which means that JDBC does not read the token from the file system as it typically does.
+If you pass a token using this method, then it overrides the connection string setting of TOKEN\AUTH=OCI\TOKENthen TOKEN\AUTH=OAUTH, which means that JDBC does not read the token from the file system as it typically does.
 Instead, JDBC uses the AccessToken object provided to the accessToken method.